Opequon Quaker Camp

 Please take note of whether you have a Saturday or Sunday drop off/pick up as each session is different.

-Situated on the creek of the same name, Opequon’s campus is just north of Winchester, VA, on a beautiful tract of land where campers bunk together in screened-in cabins.
+Opequon Quaker Camp is located on a beautiful mountainside where campers play and explore during the day, and bunk together at night in screened-in cabins.
 And each day is designed to give your camper the freedom to find themselves and be themselves.
 As mentioned, campers will usually go on a one or two night overnight trip during their session, but their in-camp days look like this…

 After the wake-up bell is struck at 7:45am, campers gather for an all-camp breakfast.
 Once campers have helped clean up after breakfast, the camp community comes together for silence and stillness at the Fire Circle.
 The rest of the morning is spent in whichever three-day Art Workshop each camper is currently signed up for, diving into anything from dance to woodworking.